Lavertas55/NFC-Chessboard/README.md

 # NFC-Chessboard

-This NFC Chessboard will use NFC to detect the location of the chess pieces on the board.
-If the location of the pieces matches the pattern then a drawer or cabinet elsewhere will unlock.
+ A chessboard that checks the location of the pieces to unlock a drawer.